lechugadiego/PowerBI-sales-dashboard/README.md

-# Data Analysis using SQL and Power BI
+# Sales Analytics Dashboard using SQL and Power BI

 ### Project Overview
-This project simulates a corporate environment where we analyze SQL sales data from another department to create an interactive dashboard using Power BI.
+Developed an automated sales analytics dashboard that processes 150,000+ transactions across 4 years, enabling real-time visibility into key performance metrics and market trends.

 ## Video Demonstration (sound on)